-Cytomegalovirus - common in brain, prostate, colorectal and breast cancers
+Cytomegalovirus - common in brain, prostate, ovarian, colorectal and breast cancers

-Cytomegalovirus - common in brain, prostate, colorectal and breast cancers
+Cytomegalovirus - common in brain, prostate, ovarian, colorectal and breast cancers

-The presence of cytomegalovirus proteins and nucleic acids is found in both Glioblastoma and Medulloblastoma tumours, and in other cancers such as breast cancer, prostate cancer and colorectal cancer, especially in secondaries.
+The presence of active cytomegalovirus proteins and nucleic acids has been found in both Glioblastoma and Medulloblastoma tumours, and more recently and in other cancers such as ovarian cancer, breast cancer, prostate cancer and colorectal cancer, especially in secondaries.

 What is Cytomegalovirus?

-Cytomegalovirus (CMV) is also referred to as Human Cytomegalovirus (HCMV).
-It is a beta-herpes virus, the cousin of the cold sores virus and of HPV.
-It is found in 80 per cent of humans but lies dormant in the body.
-Herpes 1 and 8, and HPV can also lie dormant usually in the nerves.
+Cytomegalovirus (CMV), also referred to as Human Cytomegalovirus (HCMV) is a double-stranded DNA virus.
+CMV is a beta-herpes virus, the cousin of the cold sores' virus and of HPV.
+It is found in 80 per cent of humans but lies dormant in cells, rather like Herpes 4 or EBV.
+Herpes 1 and 8, and HPV can also lie dormant, but in the nerves.

 CMV and brain cancer

-CMV, which is found in 80 per cent of humans but normally lies dormant in the human body, was found in 2002 by neuro-surgeon Charles Cobb of UCSF to be 'active' in the tumours of the 24 brain samples he reviewed.
+CMV, which is found in 80 per cent of humans but normally lies dormant, was found in 2002 by neuro-surgeon Charles Cobb of UCSF to be 'active' in the tumours of the 24 brain samples he reviewed.
 Moreover, in the adjacent healthy tissue Cobbs found the virus to be dormant.
 He published his study but most researchers could not find a similar result.
 However, a team from Duke University led by neuro-surgeon Duane Mitchell finally did publish a peer-reviewed confirmation of Cobb's work.
 "We have enough evidence now to say that this merits serious attention," said Mitchell (1).

-In 2012, Swedish researchers found a high prevalence of cytomegalovirus proteins and nucleic acids in different brain cancer tumours.
-Again, they found healthy, non-cancer cells in close proximity to the tumours consistently virus negative (2).
-Importantly though, they stated that 'CMV confers both oncogenic and oncomodulatory mechanisms'.
+In 2012, Swedish researchers found a high prevalence of active cytomegalovirus proteins and nucleic acids in different brain cancer tumours.
+However, they found healthy, non-cancer cells in close proximity to the tumours consistently virus negative (2).
+Importantly, the researchers stated that 'CMV confers both oncogenic and onco-modulatory mechanisms'.

-By 2015 they were increasingly clear.
+By 2015 the researchers were increasingly clear.
 In further research (3), they stated that CMV did lie behind brain cancer - tumour cell initiation, progression and metastasis formation - and that treating CMV in animals with brain cancer impaired tumour growth.

 And according to a 2019 study (4), CMV affects tumour stem cell factors, angiogenesis and immune pathways in brain cancer.